litmuschaos/litmus/mkdocs/docs/experiments/categories/spring-boot/spring-boot-faults.md

     <ul>
         <li> Ensure that Kubernetes Version > 1.16 </li>
         <li>Ensure that the Litmus Chaos Operator is running by executing <code>kubectl get pods</code> in operator namespace (typically, <code>litmus</code>).If not, install from <a href="https://v1-docs.litmuschaos.io/docs/getstarted/#install-litmus">here</a> </li>
-        <li> Ensure that the <code> spring-boot-memory-stress </code> experiment resource is available in the cluster by executing <code>kubectl get chaosexperiments</code> in the desired namespace.
-If not, install from <a href="https://hub.litmuschaos.io/api/chaos/master?file=charts/spring-boot/spring-boot-memory-stress/experiment.yaml">here</a></li>
+        <li> Ensure that the <code> spring-boot-faults </code> experiment resource is available in the cluster by executing <code>kubectl get chaosexperiments</code> in the desired namespace.
+If not, install from <a href="https://hub.litmuschaos.io/api/chaos/master?file=charts/spring-boot/spring-boot-faults/experiment.yaml">here</a></li>
         <li>Chaos Monkey Spring Boot dependency should be present in application.
 It can be enabled by two ways:
           <ol>
             <li>Add internal dependency inside the spring boot application